wp-plugins/wp-gallery-custom-links/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.0.5 =
+* Moving the $post_id code above first_call to avoid messing that up if a return does occur due to a missing post_id

 = 1.0.4 =
 * The "id" attribute of the gallery shortcode is now supported